SUPPLIER PERFORMANCE - Key to supply chain success

 Performance is not a concern.
 Yet supplier performance analysis shows that often suppliers, for over 25% of purchase orders, fail to ship or deliver on time.
 The effect of such service failures ripple through the business with customer service problems, too many dollars tied up in inventory, serious aging of inventory, poor turns and poor return on the capital investment required for the inventory, larger than needed warehouse space in terms of capital tied up and/or reduced warehouse productivity from having to travel extra distance around the excess inventory.

 Sometimes, for orders shipped on time, there may be quality problems.
 Poor quality brings its own set of customer service, inventory and other costs and problems.

 The Solution.
 Think of the dollars tied up in inventory as more than product that creates sales or gathers dust in the warehouse.
 Think of inventory as part of the company portfolio.
 Too much capital, too much investment, in inventory lessens the value of the division and/or company.
 In turn, this lessens the return for shareholders.
 The underlying objective and strategy may be diluted or sidetracked.
 All this can restrict the ability to develop, exploit or implement strategic alternatives or options.

 Companies should have a strategy that tells how it will outperform the competition in terms of customers, products or services.
-It positions where the business will be long-term.
+Having a strategy for performance analysis helps position where the business will be long term.
 Strategic sourcing and supplier management (SSSM), as a component of supply chain and operational effectiveness, should be an integral element of that strategy.
 The firm should perform this differently and better than competitors.
 This approach can create competitive advantage and be sustainable.

 Depending upon your practices and history with suppliers, implementing SSSM will take time.
 The program should start "small" and grow.